Leo-Neat/SnapTop/QUICKSTART.md

-# Recipe Generator - Quick Start Guide
+# SnapTop Recipe Generator - Quick Start Guide

-This guide will help you get the Recipe Generator web application up and running.
+This guide will help you get the SnapTop Recipe Generator web application up and running.

 ## What's Included

 - **Frontend**: Modern React + TypeScript web app with Tailwind CSS
-- **Backend**: Python gRPC server with AI recipe generation
+- **Backend**: Python FastAPI server with AI recipe generation
-- **Proxy**: Envoy proxy for gRPC-web translation

 ## Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (recommended)
-- (Optional) Python 3.12+ and Node.js 18+ for local development
+- OR Python 3.12+ and Node.js 18+ for local development

 ## Quick Start with Docker Compose (Recommended)

-This is the easiest way to get everything running - all services in containers!
+This is the easiest way to get everything running!

 ### 1. Set Up Environment